jertje260/dotnet-new-extension/README.md

 - Added UI element to select the folder for output, instead of selecting it the moment that you hit `create`/`dry run`
 - Added the option to create template by right clicking folder

+### 1.1.1

+- Some templates commonly have parameter of type string, where that should be text.
+These will now also be showed in template creation as text.

 ## Upcoming features

 Nothing at the moment, if you think of something, make a feature request on github :)